Tipsy Laird Recipe – How to Make a Scottish Trifle

 We imagine it was an idea that was spread by those like prefer whisky or would like to make their English Trifle a little more Scottish!

-As far as explaining the name goes, a Laird is the Scottish equivalent to an English Lord.
+As far as explaining the name goes, a Laird is the Scottish equivalent of an English Lord.
 They would be the owner of a large estate though, as opposed to a Lord who might also have a peerage title that was either passed down through the family or bestowed upon them by the regent of the time.

-So we can imagine the name Tipsy Laird being a little tongue in cheek, poking fun at the upper classes with a simple dessert.
+So we can imagine the name Tipsy Laird being a little tongue-in-cheek, poking fun at the upper classes with a simple dessert.
 Whoever the first Tipsy Laird was they’ve managed to not have their drunken exploits documented!

 Why make a Tipsy Laird?